Azure/azure-cli-extensions/src/aosm/README.md

 for your VNF, for example a Virtual Machine, disks and NICs.
 You'll also need a VHD image that would be used for the VNF Virtual Machine.

+#### CNFs

+For CNFs, you must provide helm packages with an associated schema.
+When filling in the input.json file, you must list helm packages in the order they are to be deployed.
+For example, if A must be deployed before B, your input.json should look something like this:

+    "helm_packages": [
+        {
+            "name": "A",
+            "path_to_chart": "Path to package A",
+            "depends_on": [
+                "Names of the Helm packages this package depends on" ]
+        },
+        {
+            "name": "B",
+            "path_to_chart": "Path to package B",
+            "depends_on": [
+                "Names of the Helm packages this package depends on" ]
+        },

 ### Command examples

 Get help on command arguments